teo-orthlieb/teo-orthlieb.github.io/content/blog/eleusis/index.md

 1. One player plays *God*, the other are dealt 5 cards, the game ends when a player reaches 0 cards
-2. *God* thinks of a rule that define valid card plays
+2. *God* thinks of a rule such as *"Black cards must be odd, Red cards must be even"*
-<small>(see examples)</small>
+<small>(more examples below)</small>
 3. *God* draws a card until a valid one is found, they play the card as the first card of the sequence
 <small>(the other are returned to the draw)</small>
 4. Taking turns in clockwise order, each player can either:
-    1. Attempt to play `n` cards to continue the sequence:
+    - Attempt to play `n` cards to continue the sequence
         1. if *God* approves, the sequence stays
-        2. otherwise, it is put in the column below and the player draws* `2n` cards
+        2. otherwise, the cards are put in the "sideline" below the valid sequence,
+        and the player draws* `2×n` cards
-    2. Claim that they have no valid card to play
+    - Claim that they have no valid card to play
         1. if *God* approves, the player is dealt a new hand with `2` cards less
         2. otherwise, *God* plays a valid card and the player draws* `4` cards
 5. At the end of their turn, the player can choose to become the *Prophet:*